raspberrypilearning/i-made-you-a-book/xh-ZA/step_1.md

-## Uzakwena
+## You will make

-Yenza incwadi ethi 📚 kuScratch ngokusekelwe kwingcinga namacebo yakho 💡.
+Create a 📚 book in Scratch based on your own idea 💡.

-Uzaku:
+You will:

-+ Yenzela umntu okhethekileyo kuwe incwadi edijithali
++ Create a digital book for someone specific
-+ Khetha izakhono oza kuzisebenzisa ukwenza incwadi yakho
++ Choose which skills to use to make your book
-+ Yabelana ngedilesi yewebhu yencwadi yakho
++ Share a web address for your book

 --- no-print ---